ryano3/old-ryano-jekyll-site/_posts/2015-12-27-First-Post.md

 title: Known Issues
 ---

-- The dropdowns in the application are “cut off” when opened in a scrollable element.
-   -- Action Item: The Tech Team is currently prototyping a solution for this
+- The dropdowns in the application are “cut off” when opened in a scrollable element Action Item: The Tech Team is currently prototyping a solution for this